 Starting a SIBO diet can be extremely challenging!
 Here are some substitutions to use for foods you may be missing:

 - Garlic is high FODMAP and is an issue for many people, even in small amounts.
-Substitute store bought garlic oil or sauté garlic cloves (smashed or whole) in oil for about a minute and then remove and discard them.
+Substitute store bought garlic oil (Here are some recommended brands.
+I like the Garlic Gold brand.) or sauté garlic cloves (smashed or whole) in oil for about a minute and then remove and discard them.
 By sautéing and then removing the garlic, you’ll get some of the flavor and all of that yummy garlic smell.

 - Onions are high FODMAP and, like garlic, cause symptoms in many people.
 As a substitute, use the green parts (not the white) of green onions.
 They can be used raw or cooked as tolerated.
 Chives are smaller, have a more delicate flavor and are also a nice option.
 They are easy to grow in an herb garden and you can use a kitchen scissors to cut them into small pieces.
 Chives are delicious in scrambled eggs or a side salad.

 - Eggs are low FODMAP but not everyone will tolerate them.
 If you feel like you may be reacting to them you can take them out for a couple weeks and then test them.
 You can also use part of the egg.
 If you have an issue with digesting protein then you may have an issue digesting egg whites.
 You can use two egg yolks to equal one egg.
 Depending on what else you tolerate you can try gelatin egg replacer, flax seed (low FODMAP in 1 Tablespoon) and chia seed (low FODMAP in 2 T) egg replacer options.